MOT vs. MBA

 - In addition to accounting, finance and marketing, students apply engineering principles to the study of technology forecasting, innovation management, new technology product development and commercialization.

 - Students participate in the International Management of Technology Project (IMTP), an intensive two-week trip abroad to both a leading and emerging market, to analyze the cultural, socioeconomic, and political structures as they relate to international business.
+See our MOT curriculum to learn more about IMTP.

 - Each student chooses a significant topic for the MOT capstone project.
 This work-based research project enables students to directly apply their MOT education at work, providing immediate and long-term benefits to both the student and their employer.